SaadAhla/SaadAhla/README.md

 ## 💻 Custom Tool

-You want me to make a custom program?
+You want me to make a custom Tool?
 Contact me at [Telegram](https://t.me/Bla1ak)

 ## ❤️ Sponsoring